Abderrazzek/bank-account-management/frontend/README.md

 ## Run the app:

 You need JSON Server to run the app.
-Install JSON Server globally if you haven't already:
+Install JSON Server globally if you have it already:

 ### `npm install -g json-server`

-In the frontend directory, you can run:
+In the `frontend` directory, you can run:

 ### `npm run dev`

+db.json represents our data base

+## Testing

+Under the folder e2e you will find our testing implementation.
+Update `browserstack.yml` with your stack to be able to run the tests scenarios.
+To run the test, under `e2e` directory, you can run:

+### `npm run accounts-test`